 The Pearl Foundation is funded solely through the donations of fans, friends, and Janis Ian and Patricia Snyder.
-We don't have board meetings in Puerto Rico or pay any salaries; everything but basic tax preparation is donated.
-We are extremely proud that our annual operating costs have remained under $1,000 a year, and hope to keep it that way!
+We don't have board meetings in Puerto Rico or pay any salaries; everything but our tax preparation is donated.

 The students: We endow a scholarship at a school, with the proviso that first preference be given to students who have been out of school (whether elementary, secondary, or college) more than five years.
 These are called "returning students" and often need financial help more than younger students who have never been in the work force or taken on the obligations of family, mortgage, etc. Our scholarship monies have been used to provide everything from tuition to day care for these students.